rolling-scopes-school/docs/docs/en/js-fe-course.md

 Can you spend at least half of a year, or even a year, for preparation?
 If YES, then:

-1. Attend English courses for getting Pre-Intermediate level (B1 at least).
+1. Attend English courses for getting Intermediate level (B1 at least).
 2. Read a good Javascript coursebook in English https://javascript.info/
 3. Use [Codewars](http://www.codewars.com/dashboard) platform for solving practical tasks.
 You can start from easiest ones.
 4. Finish these FREE courses: